Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 The competition setup aimed to be as close to a typical real-world situation as possible.
 However, some adjustments needed to be made, due to the nature of the competition.
 In real-life, battery scheduling would typically be performed using historic data such as: building demand, solar power production, weather or specialized solar forecasts, and electricity price forecasts (from external providers) as input variables.
 Based on this, the battery schedule would then be optimized for approximately 1-3 days in advance, re-running the optimizer periodically (e.g., every 15 minutes).
 In real-life, lecture times and locations would be planned well in advance of the academic year, and without regard to the power schedule.
 Building energy use would ideally be comprised of building base load, along with the energy use from scheduled demand.

+This setup was designed to establish a consistent benchmark for participants while addressing key challenges, particularly the prevention of data leaks.
+To ensure fairness, the competition assumed perfect knowledge of weather and energy prices, eliminating uncertainties associated with longer planning horizons.
+This allowed for meaningful comparisons with real-world short-term scheduling approaches, such as day-ahead planning with continuous updates.
+The competition structure was carefully chosen to strike an optimal balance between realism and feasibility, given the offline nature of the challenge.

-For the competition we had to decide between concealing the exact time and location of energy use data to prevent participants matching this against publicly available weather and energy market data, or assume that this was known.
-We opted for the latter, which meant that the competition effectively assumed that perfect weather and energy price forecasts were available.
-In addition, we disclosed the exact time and location (the Monash Clayton campus) from where data was gathered, and information on how participants could obtain weather and energy pricing data.
-Because Melbourne was in lockdown due to the COVID-19 pandemic for large parts of 2020, participants were able to make good approximations of building base load, since no on-campus lectures were held over this time.
-A timeline of events with a rough estimation from us about at which capacity the campus was operating at each time was provided to the participants and is shown in Figure~\ref{covtime}.
+A crucial design decision was whether to conceal the exact time and location of the energy usage data—preventing participants from cross-referencing publicly available weather and market data—or to assume this information was known.
+The latter approach was adopted, meaning the competition effectively assumed access to perfect forecasts for weather and energy prices.
+Additionally, the dataset’s source—the Monash Clayton campus—was disclosed, along with guidance on how participants could retrieve relevant external data.
+Due to Melbourne’s COVID-19 lockdowns in 2020, on-campus lectures were suspended, significantly reducing activity levels.
+This allowed participants to make reasonable approximations of baseline building loads.
+A timeline of events affecting campus operations is provided in Figure~\ref{fig:covline}, while Table~\ref{tab:covtable} summarizes key events and the estimated campus occupancy levels during the period.

-We asked the participants to schedule activities (resulting in energy use) and battery charging over the full month.
-This differs from a normal production system, where planning is performed over a shorter horizon and constantly updated.
-However, our competition setup provided perfect weather and energy price data, which overcomes the information disadvantage of having to plan over a longer time frame, which meant that the competition results were comparable to those that could be obtained by planning over a shorter horizon with constant updating.
+\cref{fig:Flowchart_setup} shows the setup of the competition organized in two phases.
+Phase~1 ran for 3 months, from July to October 2021.
+Phase~2 ran for approximately 3 weeks during October 2021.
+The goal of Phase~1 was to optimally schedule batteries and timetabled activities (lectures) for the month of October 2020.
+Participants could submit forecasts and/or optimal schedules to a leaderboard during this phase.
+These were then evaluated, with the results visible to all participants.
+Participants were also provided with na\"ive sample submissions for both forecasting and optimization.
+In particular, the forecasting submission provided was a forecast of constant zeros and the optimization solution provided was a greedy scheduling solution.